 y = a0 + a1*x + a2*x^2

 Where a0 is the secret, and a1 and a2 are our randomly chosen integers.
-This leaves us with:
+We are thus left with:

 y = 1954 + 43x + 12x^2

-We use this formula to create 4 points (shares) that will be given to each participant.
+Then, we use this formula to create 4 points (shares) that we give to each participant.